jpritikin/coach/content/docs/me/psychoactive/psilomethoxin/_index.md

 - Vigorous physical activity (e.g., lift weights, hatha yoga, dance)
 - [Hikrodose](#hikrodose)

+I speculate that the risk can be mitigated by engaging in any activity similar to Progressive Muscle Relaxation as advocated by Edmund Jacobson since 1908.

 ### Dosage

 Start with a low-to-medium [psycholytic](https://en.wikipedia.org/wiki/Psychedelic_therapy#Psycholytic_therapy) dose.